MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Start with a manual Power Automate trigger.
 Actions are invoked by the orchestration service, so they are considered by Power Automate to be manual triggers.
 The following information will be passed at runtime by the orchestration service.

-    1. **ProvderActionExecutionEventId**: The ID for the execution event record.
+    1. **ProviderActionExecutionEventId**: The ID for the execution event record.

     2. **EntityRecordId**: The root entity record ID that the orchestration raised the event for.
 The record can be used to resolve related records.